TrustedFirmware-M/tf-m-tools/docs/iat-verifier.rst

 ************
 Installation
 ************
-You can install the script using pip:
+The project uses `uv <https://docs.astral.sh/uv/>`_ for dependency management.
+Inside the ``iat-verifier`` directory, run:

 .. code:: bash

-   # Inside the directory containg this README
-   pip3 install .

-This should automatically install all the required dependencies.
-Please see ``setup.py`` for the list of said dependencies.
+   uv sync

+This will create a virtual environment and install all required dependencies as declared in ``pyproject.toml``.

 *****
 Usage